 Madagascar-native Flaming Katy is a real treasure.
 Kalanchoe blossfeldiana is a perennial, seasonal bloomer with vivid umbels of bright flowers.
-Succulent, scalloped leaves form a backdrop for the bursts of red, pink, yellow or salmon.
+These succulent plants with scalloped leaves form a backdrop for the bursts of red, pink, yellow or salmon.
 And, for a houseplant, their blooming time is quite long!

 You’ll find that this perennial plant’s a perfect addition for an indoor garden.
-Those in warm climates can consider outdoor growth, too.
+Those in warm climates can grow them as outdoor plants, too.
 And best of all, it doesn’t require constant attention.
 It’ll keep doing its thing, indoors or out, with only minor care.

-Curious about this stunning kalanchoe?
+Curious about this stunning kalanchoe plant?
 Read on for a complete care guide!

 Good Products At Amazon For Growing Kalanchoe Blossfeldiana: